 - Main economic activity.

-- Autonomous Community (except for section R and Division 96 of the CNAE-2009).

 - Size groups, according to the number of employees.

 - Nature Legal: Natural/Legal Person.

 - Turnover.

 In the formation of strata, the main economic activity is determined by the classes and sectors defined in Annexes 3 and 4.
 The size groups are as follows: